-The articles I’ve been writing on the blog the past few weeks are all related to a theme that might not be obvious:
+The articles I’ve been writing for creative writers over the past few weeks are all related to a theme that might not be obvious:

 What’s it like working with you?